e-300/Remote-Execution-Agent/README.md

 ---

 # The Problem
 Managing servers today forces a bad tradeoff: either give AI full shell access which is insane, copy-paste commands manually which is tedious, or build fragile custom integrations.
-This POC demonstrates a middle path where AI that can execute only whitelisted commands over tailscale's zero trust network, letting you manage infrastructure through natural conversation without sacrificing safety.
+This POC demonstrates a middle path where an AI agent that can execute only whitelisted commands over tailscale's zero trust network, letting you manage infrastructure through natural conversation without sacrificing safety.

 This POC combines:
 * AI agent (Claude with MCP tools)